chaitanyasd/my-store/README.md

-# Simple Flask-based REST API for store application
+# my-store: A flask based REST API for a store application

 ## Usage
 1. ``` python utilities/create-tables.py ```